s5-ux/GuardianWheel/docs/ResearchGap.md

 # Research Gap

-Current driver monitoring systems focus primarily on detecting drowsiness and generating alerts.
+Although many driver fatigue detection systems have been proposed, several limitations still exist:

-However, these systems do not provide further assistance after fatigue detection.
+1. Most existing systems focus only on fatigue detection and do not provide real-time assistance after fatigue is detected.

-## Limitations of Existing Systems

-- Alert-only approach
-- No replacement driver support
-- No emergency assistance
-- No integrated safety ecosystem

-## Proposed Solution

-GuardianWheel addresses these limitations by combining:

-- Real-Time Fatigue Detection
-- Driver Alert System
-- Replacement Driver Booking
-- GPS Tracking
-- Emergency SOS Support

-This transforms a warning-only system into a complete driver safety platform.
+2. Deep learning-based approaches often require high computational resources and large datasets, making deployment difficult on low-cost devices.

+3. Many solutions lack integration with driver replacement services and live trip monitoring.

+4. Existing systems are primarily designed for private vehicles and do not adequately address ride-sharing and public transportation safety.

+5. There is limited research on combining fatigue detection, replacement driver allocation, GPS tracking, and passenger safety into a single platform.

+GuardianWheel aims to bridge these gaps by providing a complete driver safety ecosystem that combines fatigue detection, alert generation, replacement driver booking, and real-time trip monitoring.